pdcoutinho/elastest/README.md

 comment_count_per_article = 3
 ```

-Run the commands to drop/create the Article index
+Run the commands to drop/create the Article index.
 Note: On this project only the Article model is enabled for indexing

 ```bash